Combinatron/Specification/README.md

 ### Halting

-Computation halts if any of the above reduction forms aren't meant.
+Computation halts if any of the above reduction forms aren't met.

 ## Todos